For instance, is the landlord responsible if a tenant falls on a staircase with no handrail or bannister?

-A recent case, entitled Sternbaum v Dhesi, discussed this exact topic after a tenant slipped and fell as she walked up a staircase.
+In the case of Sternbaum v Dhesi, this exact topic was discussed after a tenant slipped and fell as she walked up a staircase.

 The stairs in question were steep, but they were without a handrail prior to the tenancy agreement being signed.
 There were, however, indications that a bannister might have been removed at some stage in the property’s history.

 In most tenancies, the landlord is obliged to keep the structure and exterior of a rented property in good repair.
 The Defective Premises Act of 1972 also imposes a duty of care to anyone who might be affected by the poor state of your accommodation.

 In the Sternbaum v Dhesi case, the court found in the landlord’s favour, concluding a lack of handrail or bannister did not constitute disrepair.